terraform-ibm-modules/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

-Please include a summary of the change and which issue is fixed.
-Also, please include the motivation and context for the change.
-List any dependencies that are required for this change.
+Replace this text with a summary of the changes in this PR.
+Include why the changes are needed and context about the changes.
+List required dependencies.

-**Check the relevant boxes:**
-- [ ] Bug fix (nonbreaking change that fixes an issue)
-- [ ] New feature (nonbreaking change that adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+### Types of changes in this PR

+#### No release required

 - [ ] Examples or tests (addition or updates of examples or tests)
 - [ ] Documentation update
-- [ ] CI related update (pipeline, etc.)
+- [ ] CI-related update (pipeline, etc.)
+- [ ] Other changes that don't affect Terraform code

+#### Release required

+- [ ] Bug fix (patch release (`x.x.X`): Change that fixes an issue and is compatible with earlier versions)
+- [ ] New feature (minor release (`x.X.x`): Change that adds functionality and is compatible with earlier versions)
+- [ ] Breaking change (major release (`X.x.x`): Change that is likely incompatible with previous versions)

+##### Release notes content

+Replace this text with information that users need to know about the bug fixes, features, and breaking changes.
+This information helps the merger write the commit message that is published in the release notes for the module.

+---

-### Checklist
+### Checklist for reviewers

+- [ ] The PR references a GitHub issue.
-- [ ] If relevant, a test for the change has been added or updated as part of this PR.
+- [ ] If relevant, a test for the change is included or updated with this PR.
-- [ ] If relevant, documentation for the change has been added or updated as part of this PR.
+- [ ] If relevant, documentation for the change is included or updated with this PR.

-### Merge
+### Merge actions for mergers

-- Merge using "Squash and merge".
+- Merge by using "Squash and merge".
-- Make sure to use a relevant [conventional commit](https://www.conventionalcommits.org/) message that is based on the PR contents.
-The commit message determines whether a new version of the modules needs to be released, and if so, which semver number to use).
+- Use a relevant [conventional commit](https://www.conventionalcommits.org/) message that is based on the PR contents and any release notes provided by the PR author.

+    The commit message determines whether a new version of the module is needed, and if so, which semver increment to use (major, minor, or patch).